elct9620/autoflux/README.md

 ### Tool

 The tool is a function that can be used in the agent's response.
-You can ihnerit the `Autoflux::Tool` class to implement your own tool.
+You can inherit the `Autoflux::Tool` class to implement your own tool.

 ```ruby
 # :nodoc: